-Vijay Kumar of the University of Pennsylvania presents a seminar as part of the IRIM Robotics Seminar Series.
+Vijay Kumar, from the University of Pennsylvania, presents a seminar as part of the IRIM Robotics Seminar Series.
 The seminar will be held in the TSRB Banquet Hall from 12-1 p.m. and is open to the public.

 Vijay Kumar is the UPS Foundation Professor at the University of Pennsylvania with appointments in the Departments of Mechanical Engineering and Applied Mechanics, Computer and Information Science, and Electrical and Systems Engineering.

 Kumar is currently on sabbatical leave at the White House Office of Science and Technology Policy, where he serves as the assistant director for robotics and cyber-physical systems.

 After receiving his Ph.D. from The Ohio State University in 1987, Kumar joined the faculty at the University of Pennsylvania, where he has held many leadership positions, including serving as the deputy dean for research in the School of Engineering and Applied Science from 2000 to 2004 and director of the GRASP Laboratory (a multidisciplinary robotics and perception laboratory) from 1998 to 2004.
 Kumar also served as chairman of the Department of Mechanical Engineering and Applied Mechanics from 2005 to 2008, followed by his tenure as deputy dean for education in the School of Engineering and Applied Science from 2008 to 2012.